jaimejim/lecture/src/coapdiscovery.md

       GET coap://[2001:db8:3::123]:5683/sensors/temp1
 ```

+After this last query you would get back the current value of the temperature.
+Of course, this series of requests are done only the first time a client connects, when we know nothing about the network or the devices that are in it.

 ## Discovering Resources

 Let's start with the second question first, how do you find the resources that a device has *before* asking it for them?
 Indeed, if we do not have any idea of what the device is supposed to do, it would be impossible to query for anything as we would not know the `path` part of the URL.

-To fix that problem every CoAP endpoint comes with a default URI that they all know, the ["well-known"](https://tools.ietf.org/html/rfc8428) URI.
+To fix that problem every CoAP endpoint comes with a default URI that all CoAP Endpoints must know, the ["well-known"](https://tools.ietf.org/html/rfc8428) URI.

 If a server supports representations in [CoRE Link Format](https://tools.ietf.org/html/rfc6690) it must always support too the URI called `/.well-known/core`.
-That way any CoAP client can always send a `GET` request to a CoAP Server on `/.well-known/core` and will get in return a list of hypermedia links to other resources hosted in that server.
+That way any CoAP client can always send a `GET` request to a CoAP Server on `/.well-known/core` and get in return a list of hypermedia links to other resources hosted in that server.
 Moreover, it can also filter the output to limit the ammount of responses with the query filtering symbol `?`.
 For example we could query a CoAP server for all resources of the type `rt = temperature`.

 ```txt
 REQ: GET coap://coap.me:5683/.well-known/core?rt=temperature